ofabricio/jsqt/README.md

 ### Notes

-- ⚠ In the current state of development many functions are not consolidated yet.
+- ⚠ Many functions are not consolidated yet.
 Watch for updates if you are using them, because they can change anytime as there is no official release yet.
 - Don't open PR.

 # Install